onzfonz/comp227/src/content/8/en/part8c.md

 And our problem is solved.

-> **NB**: For some reason, VSCode tends to complain that it cannot find the file *../../data/diaries.json* from the service despite the file existing.
-That is a bug in the editor, and goes away when the editor is restarted.

-Earlier, we saw how the compiler can decide the type of a variable by the value it is assigned.
+Earlier, we observed how the compiler decided a variable's type by the value it was assigned.
 Similarly, the compiler can interpret large data sets consisting of objects and arrays.
-Due to this, the compiler warns us if we try to do something suspicious with the JSON data we are handling.
+Due to this, ***the compiler warns us if we suspiciously handle our JSON data***.
-For example, if we are handling an array containing objects of a specific type, and we try to add an object which does not have all the fields the other objects have, or has type conflicts (for example, a number where there should be a string), the compiler can give us a warning.
+For example, if we are handling a `Fraction[]` that only has a `numerator` and `denominator`, and we try to add an object that is missing a `denominator`, or has type conflicts (for example, the `numerator` has a `string` instead of a `number`), the compiler can give us a warning.

-Even though the compiler is pretty good at making sure we don't do anything unwanted, it is safer to define the types for the data ourselves.
+While the TypeScript compiler helps prevent most unwanted behavior, it's still safer if we define data types ourselves.

-Currently, we have a basic working TypeScript express app, but there are barely any actual ***typings*** in the code.
+Currently, we have a basic working TypeScript express app, but **with barely any *typings* in the code**.
 Since we know what type of data should be accepted for the *`weather`* and *`visibility`* fields, there is no reason for us not to include their types in the code.

-Let's create a file for our types, *types.ts*, where we'll define all our types for this project.
+Let's create a file for our types, *src/types.ts*, where we'll define all our types for this project.

 First, let's type the `Weather` and `Visibility` values using a [union type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#union-types) of the allowed strings: